17 Practical Budgeting Tips Financial Gurus Swear By

 2. Outline your savings benchmarks.

 Maintaining momentum when it comes to saving money and budgeting is essential.
 And one effective way to do that is by outlining your short- and long-term goals.
-Maybe you’re saving to buy your dream car, yourself from debt, or start a business.
+Maybe you’re saving to buy your dream car, free yourself from debt, or start a business.

 Once you’ve determined your goals, break it down into SMART goals—specific, measurable, attainable, relevant, and time-bound.
 Doing so will help you stay motivated.